Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 8. Repeat varification steps performed on Home page to confirm footer responsiveness and funtionality.

-9. Review and confirm responsiveness and funtionality on different browsers.
+9. Review and confirm responsiveness and functionality on different browsers.

-10. Review and confirm responsiveness and funtionality on tablet and mobile devices.
+10. Review and confirm responsiveness and functionality on tablet and mobile devices.

+#### Basket Page:

+1. Navigation Bar:
+    1. Repeat varification steps for Navigation Bar as completed on Home page.
+    2. Confirm Navigation Bar code is identical on every page of site.

+2. Sub-heading and text:
+    1. Reduce and expand window to confirm that text behaves as expected.

+3. Repeat varification steps performed on Home page to confirm footer responsiveness and funtionality.

+4. Review and confirm responsiveness and functionality on different browsers.

+5. Review and confirm responsiveness and functionality on tablet and mobile devices.

 ### Testing using Chrome Developer Tools Lighthouse: